Thomas Frank: Tottenham boss 'feeling the trust' of board despite mounting pressure on his job

 Frank admits he will not be able to win over every Spurs fan after he was booed and subject to chants of 'sacked in the morning' after losing to rivals West Ham.

-Pressure is mounting on Frank and he takes a depleted side into the game against Dortmund with only 11 senior players available for selection for their penultimate Champions League league phase fixture.
+He will take a depleted side into the game against Dortmund with only 11 senior players available for selection, but struck a bullish tone when asked about the scrutiny on his position.

-Spurs then travel to 19th-placed Burnley in the Premier League on Saturday, but there has been no final decision made over Frank's future.

 All 11 senior players available for Spurs vs Dortmund